awesomerank/awesomerank.github.io/lists/guillaume-chevalier/awesome-deep-learning-resources.md

 - [Cornell Movie--Dialogs Corpus](http://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html) - This could be used for a chatbot.
 - [SQuAD The Stanford Question Answering Dataset](https://rajpurkar.github.io/SQuAD-explorer/) - Question answering dataset that can be explored online, and a list of models performing well on that dataset.
 - [LibriSpeech ASR corpus](http://www.openslr.org/12/) - Huge free English speech dataset with balanced genders and speakers, that seems to be of high quality.
-- [Awesome Public Datasets ★21679](https://github.com/caesar0301/awesome-public-datasets) - An awesome list of public datasets.
+- [Awesome Public Datasets](https://github.com/caesar0301/awesome-public-datasets) - An awesome list of public datasets.

 <a name="other-math-theory" />